EvanKirsch/fs25_nwt/README.md

 # NWT
 FS 2025 balance sheet

+### Known Issues
+- Animal values are not accurate if health < 100%
+- Horse values are not accurate
+- Fill currently in leased vehicles is not incuded in fill calcuations

 ### Implementaion Details
 Produces a menu tallying the total value of a users farm.
 Entries are not included if they are for an amount equal to 0.